Search

 });

-This is a globally applicable setting and it's not possible to specify it per swagger document.
+This is a globally applicable setting, and it's not possible to specify it per swagger document.
+Also note, if your endpoint class names are not unique, enabling this setting will not be possible unless you manually set a unique name per endpoint as follows.

 Custom Endpoint Names